jmjchang7/changbots/README.md

 The total amount of times run thus amounted to: 10 pop x 100 gen x 10 seeds = 10,000 simulations.

 Each 10 pop x 10 gen run took about 2 minutes, so the total time was around 200 minutes, or 3 hours and 20 minutes.
 50,000 simulations would have taken around 16 hours and 40 minutes.
 This was not realistic for me to run, as I had to use my computer to study for other finals before the project deadline 😭.
 However, a good representation of the evolution process was still shown.

 ### Plots:

 ![evolutioncurves1](https://user-images.githubusercontent.com/120343561/224872640-ae0872f2-e0ae-4f52-943a-c6dd0030e1ac.png)
 Figure 5: Evolution curves, Seeds 1-5

 ### gifs:

+Creatures 1-5:
 ![final evolved 1](https://user-images.githubusercontent.com/120343561/224875776-d426d873-5e27-465a-b17f-a9f8cf8a1ae9.gif) ![final evolved 2](https://user-images.githubusercontent.com/120343561/224875844-b9c88d68-314d-4b2e-a500-8a0ced536949.gif)